portapipe/HighFive-Framework/README.md

 //EXAMPLES
 $HF->animal->eyes("blue"); //setting the eyes of generic animal to blue
-$HF->animal->color("brown")->type("dog"); //return a brown dog with blue eyes (because of the line above)
-$HFanimal::takeTheBone(); //send the brown dog with blue eyes to take the bone!
+$HF->animal->color("brown")->type("dog"); //return a brown dog with blue eyes (because of the line above) HFanimal::takeTheBone(); //send the brown dog with blue eyes to take the bone!
 ```
 That's it.
 Really limitless.